pelican-plugins/read-more/README.md

 Settings
 --------

-Following are some settings related to this plugin:

-    # Create a summary with the specified length
+Following Settings are available, if not set, the Plugin will use default values.

+String added to end of Summary before "read more" link:

+	SUMMARY_END_SUFFIX = '...'

+Summary length before "read more" link will be added:

     SUMMARY_MAX_LENGTH = 50

-    # Define what goes inside the “Read More” link
+Text of "read more" link:

-    READ_MORE_LINK = "<span>Continue reading…</span>"
+    READ_MORE_LINK = '<span>continue</span>'

-    # Define the format of the “Read More” link
+Format of "read more" link:

     READ_MORE_LINK_FORMAT = '<a class="read-more" href="/{url}">{text}</a>'

 Contributing